Skip to main content

 Model Visualization

-We haven't packaged this feature, as it's just an intermediate step, followed by other image post-processing steps.
+We haven't encapsulated this feature because it's just an intermediate process, and there are other image postprocessing steps afterward.

-But if you really want to see it, here's some code to visualize the model's output.
-Assuming you're using a heatmap model, you can visualize the model's output as follows:
+However, if you're really interested, here's some example code for visualizing the model's output.
+If you're using a heatmap model, you can visualize the output as follows:

 import cv2